The television networks had to know what they were doing when Purdue at Indiana landed on February 23 this season.

-Purdue has been central to several memorable Knight moments in the building, including his return in 2020, the final game he coached in Bloomington in 2000, and perhaps his most infamous incident as a head coach.
-Today marks the 37th anniversary of Knight throwing a chair across the Branch McCracken Court.
+Purdue has been central to other memorable Knight games in the building, including his return in 2020, and the final game he coached in Bloomington in 2000.

 With six fouls called on his team in the first five minutes of the game, Indiana’s head coach had seen enough.

-Or perhaps he was just being a good Samaritan?
+Or perhaps he was just being a gentleman?

 Whatever version of the story you believe, on that unseasonably warm Saturday afternoon in Bloomington, the legend, or perhaps infamy of Robert Montgomery Knight reached previously unimaginable proportions.